blankly-finance/blankly-docs/content/en/websockets/general_manager.md

 # Create the manager:
-manager = blankly.GeneralManager('binance', 'BTC-USD')
+manager = blankly.GeneralManager('coinbase_pro', 'BTC-USD')

 # Create the connection
 websocket = manager.create_general_connection(callback, 'heartbeat')
 ```

-This will begin printing heartbeats from Coinbase Pro on that currency.
+This will begin printing heartbeats from Coinbase on that currency.

 ## Binance Streams